dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

    1. Performance monitor control register (3-133): write this to select which performance counters to use (the values are in tabel 3-137) and to enable the PMU at all.
-   2. Cycyle counter register (3-137): read this to get the current cycle count.
+   2. Cycle counter register (3-137): read this to get the current cycle count.
    3. Count register 0 (3-138): read this to get the 32-bit 0-event
       counter (set in step 1).